-- 5.2 The budget is a financial plan for the forthcoming year and needs to be considered alongside the Improvement Recovery Plan that has been developed following Government intervention. - 5.3 Through this Improvement and Recovery Plan we articulate the short, medium, and longer-term actions that we will focus upon to turn around the council. - 5.4 Our key ambitions are: - Agree and embed a new vision, values, and culture across all levels of the organisation and between officers and members based on openness, transparency, trust, and accountability. - Reduce our borrowing as quickly as possible through compliant treasury and reduced capital programmes and a managed investment divesting programme alongside development of a new commercial strategy and framework. - Achieve financial sustainability as quickly as possible through a rigorous programme of asset sales, legal recourse, revenue maximisation including council tax increases, decommissioning and service rationalisation, service transformation, cost control and growth.
-We will move to a position of no more than median spend on all council services compared to our CIPFA comparator group unless there is a strong business case not to do so. - Embed a system of strong governance across the organisation based on a comprehensive governance review and including an effective scheme of delegations for financial decision-making. - Develop a new locality based preventative integrated operating model For people services.
+- 5.1 The S151 Officer is required to make a statement on the adequacy of reserves and the robustness of the budget.
+This is a statutory duty under section 25 of the 2003 Local Government Act. - 5.2 The budget is a financial plan for the forthcoming year and needs to be considered alongside the Improvement and Recovery Plan that has been developed following Government intervention. - 5.3 Through this Improvement and Recovery Plan we articulate the short, medium, and longer-term actions that we will focus upon to turn around the council. - 5.4 Our key ambitions are: - Agree and embed a new vision, values, and culture across all levels of the organisation and between officers and members based on openness, transparency, trust, and accountability. - Reduce our borrowing as quickly as possible through compliant treasury management and reduced capital programmes and a managed investment divesting programme alongside development of a new commercial strategy and framework. - Achieve financial sustainability as quickly as possible through a rigorous programme of asset sales, legal recourse, revenue maximisation including council tax increases, decommissioning and service rationalisation, service transformation, cost control and growth.
+We will move to a position of no more than median spend on all council services compared to our CIPFA comparator group unless there is a strong business case not to do so. - Embed a system of strong governance across the organisation based on a comprehensive governance review and including an effective scheme of delegations for financial decision-making.

+- Develop a new locality based preventative integrated operating model for people services.
 Fewer blended roles will deliver more functions in collaboration with residents and health/third sector partners to reduce demand and cost on our highest cost front doors. - Capitalise on Thurrock's growth opportunities by developing a cogent strategic vision for place leadership and growth, recognising our current financial constraints, facilitating more and direct delivering less. - 5.5 The budget is delivered through Cabinet Members who have a portfolio responsibility for relevant services.
 The 2023/24 budget proposals are presented in line with the portfolio holder responsibilities agreed in September 2022.